-5. Peak period bus-based journey times can be much longer than off-peak: peak period congestion causes delays which make journey times longer

-- 6. Peak period bus-based journey times can be much more variable than off-peak: as well as being longer, journey times are more variable and less reliable at peak periods which can make buses unattractive particularly when people need to travel to and from work - 7.
+- 5. Peak period bus-based journey times can be much longer than off-peak: peak period congestion causes delays which make journey times longer - 6.
+Peak period bus-based journey times can be much more variable than off-peak: as well as being longer, journey times are more variable and less reliable at peak periods which can make buses unattractive particularly when people need to travel to and from work - 7.
 Some direct public transport journey speeds are slow so journey times are substantially longer than going by car: this makes public transport unattractive compared to car for many trips - 8.
 Some travel by public transport requires interchange(s) adding to journey times, access issues, inconvenience and cost: this also makes public transport unattractive when people cannot make a direct journey between their origin and destination - 9.
 People can't get a seat on some public transport services: overcrowding on public transport may only be perceived as an inconvenience for many but for some could lead them to choose to travel by car instead.
 This is particularly the case for vulnerable groups who may have mobility impairments or additional requirements such as parents with pushchairs. - 10.
 Travel by bus or rail is unaffordable for some particularly the unemployed or those on low incomes: these groups are also likely to be those most dependent on public transport. - 11.
-Some journeys cannot be made by public transport: a lack of connections mean some journeys are not possible by public transport at all, or within a reasonable timescale.
-This can affect access to employment and essential services like healthcare and education. - 12.
+Some journeys cannot be made by public transport: a lack of connections mean some journeys are not possible by public transport at all, or within a reasonable timescale and is evidenced by higher car ownership in remote rural areas.
+This means that in rural communities and sub-urban settlements there is no alternative transport option to the private car which affects access for work, healthcare, education, training, wellbeing and social activities. - 12.
 Physical access to, and use of the public transport network is a problem or not possible for some users like the elderly, those with disabilities, parents with pushchairs and mobility impaired: who may be amongst those who are most dependent on public transport to access essential services and can also be those who face the greatest physical barriers to using it - 13.
-Vulnerable groups (e.g., young, elderly, disabled, women, ethnic minorities, etc.) not feeling safe on public transport: these groups are often those who feel the most unsafe when using public transport which can discourage them from using it particularly in the evenings - 14.
-People do not have full awareness of their public transport options: people that do not know how to find public transport information will not know what services they could potentially make use of.
+Vulnerable groups (e.g., young, elderly, disabled, women, ethnic minorities, etc.) not feeling safe on public transport: these groups are often those who feel the most unsafe when using public transport which can discourage them from using it particularly in the evenings

+14. People do not have full awareness of their public transport options: people that do not know how to find public transport information will not know what services they could potentially make use of.
 This is likely to be a particular problem for those with learning difficulties or that have a sight or hearing impairment which may make accessing public transport information more challenging.